auzeonfung/hostex-chat/README.md

    npm run dev
    ```

-The application stores data in a SQLite database file named `db.sqlite` in the
+The application stores data in a SQLite database file created in the
+`frontend/` directory as `frontend/db.sqlite` when the server runs.
+This file is
+already excluded by `.gitignore` inside `frontend/`.
+Installing the
-project root.
-Installing the dependencies will automatically provide the
-required SQLite driver.
+dependencies will automatically provide the required SQLite driver.

 ## API Routes